Pornography in Asia: North Korea

-In 2007 the online newspaper Daily NK reported that pornographic literature was produced in North Korea for high-ranking officials during the late 1990s.
+In 2007 the Seoul-based online newspaper Daily NK reported that pornographic literature was produced in North Korea for high-ranking officials during the late 1990s.
 Some pornographic films showing nude or scantily-clad women dancing to music were also made.
 In the 2000s these were superseded by imported pornographic films, for which a public rental market developed.

 Imported works of pornography have been available in North Korea in recent decades, mainly in the capital Pyongyang and typically in the form of CD-R copies bought secretly at markets.
 There is very little domestic production.
 Producing, distributing, importing and watching pornography is illegal.

 Importing pornography to North Korea is harshly punished.
 Pornography is sold openly on the China–North Korea border regardless of regulations.
 Despite attempts to curtail circulation of imported pornography, most of the pornography watched in North Korea is currently made abroad.
 A significant part of pornographic media in circulation consists of Chinese bootleg recordings of poor quality.

 There is no access to foreign pornographic websites from within North Korea.

 North Korea has ratified the Optional Protocol on the Sale of Children, Child Prostitution and Child Pornography of the Convention on the Rights of the Child.
 However, there are currently no specific laws to combat child pornography.